rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-guide.md

 ## Keep your system updated ;)

-Keep your system updated is the primary way to patch security vulnerabilities.
+Keeping your system updated is the primary way to patch security vulnerabilities.
-So, the first step, and one of the most importants steps in hardening (both on the server side and on the client side) is to keep our system updated.
+Therefore, the first step, and one of the most important steps in hardening (both on the server side and on the client side) is to keep your system updated.

 ## Server hardening